 How to Apply

-We apologize for the inconvenience, but due to the decision by the Belarusian government in 2008 requiring the U.S. Embassy to reduce its diplomatic staff from 35 Americans to 5, the Embassy was technically forced to suspended full visa processing services indefinitely.
-Currently, U.S. Embassy Minsk is only able to accept the following limited categories of nonimmigrant visa applications:
+We apologize for the continuing inconvenience, but сurrently the U.S. Embassy in Minsk is only able to accept the following limited categories of nonimmigrant visa applications:

 Residents of Belarus whose applications do not fall under the above categories should make arrangements to apply for a nonimmigrant visa at another post.
 While applicants may apply in person at any U.S. Embassy or U.S. Consulate where they have an appointment, suggested posts for residents of Belarus are below.
 Each of these suggested posts have additional information for non-resident applicants on their websites.